hyoyou/nytimes-bestseller-cli-app/README.md

-# NytBestsellerCliApp
+# NYTimes Bestseller Cli Application

 The NYTimes Bestseller CLI Application will show this week's bestseller list divided into five categories: Hardcover Fiction, Hardcover Nonfiction, Paperback Fiction, Paperback Nonfiction, and Advice and How-To.
 Within each category's chart, the user is able to select a particular book to access the book and its summary.

 ## Installation